Vedic metre: Gāyatrī metre

-The shortest and most sacred of Vedic metres is the Gāyatrī metre.
+The shortest and most sacred of Vedic metres is the Gāyatrī metre, also known as the Sāvitrī metre.
 A verse consists of three octosyllabic sections (pāda).
 The following is an example of the opening of a Rigvedic hymn in Gāyatrī metre:

 The Gāyatrī metre is considered as the most refined and sacred of the Vedic metres, and one that continues to be part of modern Hindu culture as part of Yoga and hymns of meditation at sunrise.